 The history of its terrain dates back to when tectonic forces fashioned it to form a landscape of multiple color-streaked canyons, which now provide travelers with far-reaching possibilities to explore and enjoy natural life.

-As part of the national park service, a 21-kilometer loop road provides vehicle access to the area’s many spectacular features and is also opportune for bicycle touring.
-The visitor center at the start of the loop road is where one might search for more information regarding the park.
+As part of the national park service, a 21-kilometer loop road provides vehicle access to the area’s many spectacular features and is also suitable for bicycle touring.
+At the start of the loop road, the visitor center is where one might search for more information regarding the park.

 Some of the most famous trails and hikes of this rugged Nevada State Park one should explore are the Moenkopi Loop, Calico Hills, and the White Rock Mountain Loop.